ZhangLabTHU/disorder-to-order/README.md

 @Copyright, ZhangLab, Tsinghua University

-These code have been made available to facilitate the reproduction of the DFT and machine learning results in the paper "Exploring Disorder-to-Order Transitions and Chemical Ordering in PtCoM Ternary Alloys Using Machine Learn- ing Potential".
+These code have been made available to facilitate the reproduction of the DFT and machine learning results in the paper "Exploring Disorder-to-Order Transitions and Chemical Ordering in PtCoM Ternary Alloys Using Machine Learning Potential".